Ekzakt/Ekzakt.Utilties/Ekzakt.Utilities/README.md

 Package with helper classes and extension methods for the Ekzakt ecosystem.

 ## Installation
-Use the NuGet package manager and search for Ekzakt.Utilities, or use the dotnet CLI:
+Use the NuGet Package Manager and search for Ekzakt.Utilities, or use the dotnet CLI:

 ``` C#
 dotnet add package Ekzakt.Utilities